-Vancouver: The Vancouver conference was blessed with help and encouragement in ministry by Phil Coulson, Dan Harvey, Sandy Higgins, Bill Lavery, David Richards, and Andrew Robertson.
+Vancouver: The Vancouver conference was blessed with help and encouragement in ministry by Phil Coulson, Sandy Higgins, Bill Lavery, David Richards, and Andrew Robertson.
 The Bible readings in Colossians 3 and 4 were ably led by brethren Higgins and Coulson, and were most helpful.
 Bill Lavery had ministry in Fairview, South Main, and Fleetwood, both before and after the conference.
 Phil Coulson had four nights in Victoria Drive, with a report meeting on India and Sri Lanka, then a Lord’s Day and two nights in Langley.

 Burnaby: The South Burnaby assembly is rejoicing over two young ladies who obeyed the Lord in baptism on September 28.